-- Wireless button or wireless switch (referred to in this guide as the wireless button) - HP Wireless Assistant software - HP Connection Manager software (select models only) - Operating system controls
+- Wireless button or wireless switch (referred to in this guide as the wireless button)

+- HP Wireless Assistant software

+- Operating system controls

 Using the wireless button

 The computer has a wireless button, one or more wireless devices, and one or two wireless lights, depending on the model.
 All of the wireless devices on your computer are enabled at the factory, so the wireless light is on (blue) when you turn on the computer.